 Keep Your Phone At Least 4-6 Feet Away From Your Body

 If airplane mode isn’t an option for you (for example, if you’re a doctor on-call, or you need to be available in an emergency), then keep your phone at a safer distance while you sleep.

 How far away should your phone be when you sleep?
 I recommend that you ensure your phone is at least 4 to 6 feet away from your body while you sleep.

 Turn Your Phone into ‘Night’ Mode

-You may not realize it, but all modern cell phones include something call ‘night mode’.
-This changes the color of your display, to significantly reduce the blue light emissions from your phone.
-And, you can even set your phone to automatically enter night mode on a schedule.
+You may not realize it, but all modern cell phones include something called ‘night mode’.
+This changes the color of your display to significantly reduce the blue light emissions from your phone.
+You can even set your phone to automatically enter night mode on a schedule.

-On the iPhone it is called it is called ‘Night Shift’ and here is how to enable night shift on iPhones and iPads:
+On Apple devices it’s called ‘Night Shift’.
+Here’s how to enable Night Shift on iPhones and iPads: